logicly-au/pmhc-mds-spec/doc/include/definitions.rst

   :97: No Referral
   :98: Other
   :99: Not stated/Inadequately described

   Multiple space separated values allowed

 :Notes:
   Medical Specialist Consulting Rooms includes private medical practitioner rooms in public or private hospital or other settings.

-  Public mental health service refers to a state- or territory-funded specialised mental health services (i.e., specialised mental health care delivered in public acute and psychiatric hospital settings, community mental health care services, and specialised residential mental health care services).
+  Public mental health service refers to a state- or territory-funded specialised mental health services (i.e., specialised mental health care delivered in public acute and psychiatric hospital settings, community mental health care services, and s specialised residential mental health care services).

+  Not applicable should only be selected in instances of Self referral.

 ----------